Become a Member

 New member application forms are accepted at any time!
-To apply, you need to complete an application, waiver, and new member dues.
-Once onboarded, YSSR will also submit a background check (Criminal Record Check & Vulnerable Sector Check forms (please print single-sided).
+To apply, you need to complete and submit an application, waiver, and new member dues.
+Once onboarded, YSSR will also submit a background check (Criminal Record Check & Vulnerable Sector Check) on your behalf through the RCMP.
 New YSSR Membership dues are $40, which includes a YSSR shirt.
 Annual YSSR membership dues are $20.
 To submit forms and payment, please reach out to our Membership Committee Chair, Bradley Bergeron, at Bradley.Bergeron@yssr.ca.

-We encourage you to attend one of our New Member Information nights as they are designed to provide potential new members with all the information needed in order to determine if YSSR is right for you.
-The basic training cycle for new members is also scheduled to follow the New Members nights.
+We encourage you to attend one of our New Member events as they are designed to provide potential new members with all the information needed in order to determine if YSSR is right for you.
+The basic training cycle for new members is also scheduled to follow the New Members events.

 Learn about volunteers within YSSR working in non-operational roles.
 Members in non-operational roles support our team by contributing their time, energy, and unique skills to some of the following functions:

 - Managing team merchandise for members

 - Overseeing membership requirements

 - Liaising with other teams & public safety offices